Magnetic Structure and Spin Fluctuations in Colossal Magnetoresistance Ferrimagnet Mn3Si2Te6

 \mst~has a layered structure with trigonal symmetry (SG 163, $P\bar31c$) \cite{vincent86,may17,liu21}.
 There are two inequivalent Mn$_1$ and Mn$_2$ sites in the unit cell.
-The $\rm MnTe_6$ octahedra is comprised of Mn$_1$ ions that form a edge-sharing honeycomb lattice in the $ab$ plane, while the $\rm MnTe_6$ octahedra consisting of Mn$_2$ sites form a triangular-lattice sandwiched between the honeycomb layers [Fig.~1(a)].
+The $\rm MnTe_6$ octahedra are composed of Mn$_1$ ions that form an edge-sharing honeycomb lattice in the $ab$ plane, while the $\rm MnTe_6$ octahedra consisting of Mn$_2$ sites form a triangular-lattice sandwiched between the honeycomb layers [Fig.~1(a)].
 This leads to a magnetically frustrated network of Mn ions with three dominant antiferromagnetic exchange interactions \cite{may17,sala22}.
-The nearest neighbor (NN) exchange interaction $J_1$ is between the Mn$_1$ ion of the honeycomb layer and the Mn$_2$ ion of the triangular layer with bond distance 3.541(1)~\AA, the next NN neighbor coupling $J_2$ is between the Mn ions within the basal plane with bond distance 4.056(1)~\AA, and the third NN exchange interaction ($J_3$) for Mn ions across the plane withe bond distance 5.401(1)~\AA [all bond lengths measured at 250~K]. \mst~orders ferrimagnetically below $\TC \approx 78$~K \cite{rimet81,may17}.
-There are no structural transition and obvious lattice constant anomaly across the $T_c$.
+The nearest neighbor (NN) exchange interaction $J_1$ is between the Mn$_1$ ion of the honeycomb layer and the Mn$_2$ ion of the triangular layer with bond distance 3.541(1)~\AA, the next NN coupling $J_2$ is between the Mn ions within the basal plane with bond distance 4.056(1)~\AA, and the third NN exchange interaction ($J_3$) is for Mn ions across the plane with bond distance 5.401(1)~\AA [all bond lengths are measured at 250~K]. \mst~orders ferrimagnetically below $\TC \approx 78$~K \cite{rimet81,may17}.
+There is no structural transition or obvious lattice constant anomaly across the $T_c$.
 Details are given in Supplementary Material \cite{supporting}.